mniru2006/LIC049/README.md

 Gain=21 dB

 ## Inference:
-1.The Width of the MOSFET directly effects the Drain durrent.\
+1. The MOSFET's width has a direct impact on the drain current.
-2.By changing the dimensions of the MOSFET we can directly control the amount of Drain current.\
+2. We can directly regulate the amount of drain current by altering the MOSFET's size.
-3.180 degree phase shift between the input and output waveform.\
+Phase shift between the input and output waveforms of 3.180 degrees

-4.The CS amplifier has larger gain =21dB.(ie, the ouput signal is 21 times larger then the input signal)\
+4. The gain of the CS amplifier is higher, at 21dB.(For example, the output signal is twenty-one times greater than the input signal for

 ### Design 2: Simulation of CMOS Amplifier
 ### Aim